Along with our partners In-Situ, we invited applications from individuals to join the second iteration* of The Faculty.

 We are anticipating that we will follow this Faculty round with a second, UK wide round, later in 2021.

-The (online) Faculty North aims to support creative practice and well-being, offering its students the space and time to share experiences, reflect on practice, and exchange ideas with colleagues and peers, particularly during a global pandemic which has affected all of our lives.
+The on-line Northern Faculty of Social Art Practice aims to support creative practice and well-being, offering its students the space and time to share experiences, reflect on practice, and exchange ideas with colleagues and peers, particularly during a global pandemic which has affected all of our lives.

 To support this aim, each student will receive a bursary of £500 to attend.